 Despite this easy access we remove a very small piece of vas, and cauterise the top ends.
 This produces a very low contraceptive failure rates.
 Technical failure rate is approximately 0.25% (1 in 400) which is on par for this type of procedure.
 For more on this subject, refer to the RCOG (Royal College of Obstetricians and Gynecologists) website www.rcog.org.uk.
 From studies mentioned on the RCOG website, contraceptive failure rate for vasectomies is 1 in 2000

-Dr Rob Williams performs this almost painless and effective operation from a clinic in Christchurch, New Zealand.
+Dr Rob Williams performs this almost painless and effective operation from a day clinic (first Wednesday of every month) at 109 Princes Street, North Dunedin, Dunedin, 9016.
 Throughout Rob’s medical career, he has performed over 10,000 vasectomies and continually updates his methods to keep up with the most effective techniques.

 How it works